Best Rooftop Cargo Box for Family Road Trips

 • Assuming the box is weatherproof and theft-proof.
 Budget boxes are weather-resistant, not weatherproof — pack anything that must stay dry in a dry bag inside.
 And a box lock deters a grab, it does not stop a determined thief, so valuables ride in the cabin.

 • Forgetting you need crossbars first.
 Boxes clamp to bars; they don't include them, and your roof has a dynamic weight limit.
-If you're not even sure a box is the right answer, our are roof racks necessary piece is the place to start.
+If you're not even sure a box is the right answer, decide whether you need a roof rack at all before buying into one.

 Matching the right box to your family by vehicle and trip